ronaldtebrake/surge/README.md

 An automated system that scrapes Drupal developer documentation, tracks changes, and generates an `Agents.md` file using AI assistance, with GitHub Pages integration for a custom documentation site.

+> Part of the [Drupal Surge](https://www.drupal.org/project/surge) ecosystem - giving AI tools a sense of Drupal.

 ## 🎯 Project Goals

 - Automatically scrape and track Drupal coding standards documentation